rachelAtFlatiron/Topic3_CommonArrayMethods/README.md

 Now we will do the same thing again and again for all the methods in order to show that some methods are indeed slower than others (more specifically to prove `O(n)` methods are slower than `O(1)` methods).

 Keep in mind that your values have to be large enough in order to get a good picture of the execution time.
-For example `arr.slice(200, 700)` won't take a lot of time since it's a relatively short slice of the array however `arr.slice(200, 300000)` will be significantly longer.
+For example `arr.slice(200, 700)` won't take a lot of time since it's a relatively short slice of the array however `arr.slice(200, 300000)` will take significantly longer.

 Here is an example of output for `shift`, `unshift`, `pop`, `push`, `slice`, and `splice`.

 ```
-shift O(n): 1.222ms
+shift O(n): 0.231ms
-unshift O(n): 0.297ms
+unshift O(n): 0.29ms
-pop O(1): 0.003ms
+pop O(1): 0.002ms
 push O(1): 0.001ms
-slice O(n): 1.565ms
+slice O(n): 1.417ms
-splice O(n): 3.964ms
+splice O(n): 0.479ms
+forEach O(n): 6.043ms
+map O(n): 8.165ms
+filter O(n): 9.56ms
+indexOf O(n): 0.173ms
 ```

-You can do this for any block of code.
+You can do this for any block of code including if statements and while loops.
 The solution code includes additional array methods such as the iterators `.find`, `.map` and `.forEach`.

 ## Solution